cetina19/OBSS_DevOps/Projects_1/README.md

 ## Week2

 # Projects are about:
+1) Dockerfile
+2) SonarQube
-Dockerfile, SonarQube, Docker Compose And Elastic Search
+3) Docker Compose
+4) Elastic Search, Kibana and Logstash